foxthefox/ioBroker.fritzdect/README.md

 * boostactive

 These are indications as well as commands (sethkrwindowopen,sethkrboost) and when commanded they act with the provided time limit (max.
 24h).
+For activation of boost/windowopen the following sequence applies:
+* set the activetime to the desired value in minutes
+* activate the activ (from false -> true)
+* the acteendtime changes to the target
+For deactivation of boost/windowopen the following sequence applies:
+* deactivate the activ (from true -> false)
+* the acteendtime changes to unixtime=0

 ### fritzdect implementation
 From the above API possibilities the thermostat has different modes in point of view of iobroker.adapter: